Jin Boyang: 2019–2020 season: First senior Grand Prix gold

-Jin opened his season with a win at the 2019 CS Lombardia Trophy, surpassing the 100-point barrier for the SP for the first time under the +5 system, with 101.09 points.
+Jin opened his season with a win at the 2019 CS Lombardia Trophy, surpassing 100 points in the short program with 101.09 points and setting a new personal best.
 He was less successful at the 2019 Shanghai Trophy, placing third with a strong free skate after a weak showing in the short.

-At his first Grand Prix assignment, 2019 Skate America, Jin placed ninth in the short program after doubling a planned quad Lutz and fall on his triple Axel.
-He placed fifth with a stronger free skate, moving up to sixth place overall.
+At his first Grand Prix assignment, 2019 Skate America, Jin placed ninth in the short program after doubling a planned quad Lutz and falling on his triple Axel.
+He placed fifth with a stronger free skate and moved up to sixth place overall.
 At his second Grand Prix, the 2019 Cup of China, Jin again fell on his quad Lutz in the short program and narrowly placed second behind a returning Yan Han.
-He then won the free skate, landing two quads but doubling a quad toe loop, taking his first ever Grand Prix gold medal and winning the Cup of China after three consecutive silver medals.
+He then won the free skate, landing two quads but doubling a planned quad toe loop.
+Jin rose to first place overall to win the Cup of China and claim his first ever Grand Prix gold medal.

 His performances were enough to qualify for the 2019–20 Grand Prix of Figure Skating Final for the third time in his career, and he was able to attend for the first time since the 2015–16 Grand Prix Final.
-At the Final, he popped his opening quad, Lutz, finishing sixth in the short program.
-He also struggled in the free skate, falling twice, but rose to fifth overall.
+At the Final, he popped his opening quad Lutz and finished sixth in the short program.
+He remarked that he went into the quad with too much force, but "not on the right point", and that he had skated quite "tight".
+Jin fell twice in the free skate but rose to fifth overall.
+He stated that he had not expected to qualify for the Final and had not adjusted his training properly after the Cup of China.
+Jin also noted that he was adjusting his skates, which had affected his ability to train.
+He said that he hoped to learn from the experience and "be more matured mentally" to deliver a stronger performance at his next competition.

 At the 2020 Four Continents Championships, Jin landed all his jumps to place second after the short program.
-In the free skate, he doubled two of his attempted quads, though successfully landing the quad Lutz again, and dropped to fourth overall.
+In the free skate, he doubled two of his attempted quads, though he successfully landed the quad Lutz again, and dropped to fourth overall.
+He remarked that, except for the two popped quad jumps, he felt that the rest of his performance was good.
 Although Jin was assigned to compete at the World Championships in Montreal, these were cancelled as a result of the coronavirus pandemic.